 Think about the question you want answered.
 Does your data source contain the right information?
 Does it include the numerical values you want to track or records that can be counted?
 Does it include all the dimensions you want to use in your metric, so you can see your data from several perspectives?

 Take a few minutes to identify the columns from your data source that you’ll use for the metric value, the dimensions to segment the data by, and the time dimension.
-These are the columns from the data source that are stored in the metric at each refresh.
+These are the columns from the data source that are stored in your metrics at each refresh.

-Consider how you could refine your raw data to optimize it for Trends.
+Consider how you could refine your raw data to optimize it for building metrics.
 Before modelling your data source, take a look at the data design tips described below.

 Data design tips